How to Visit Latourell Falls in Oregon (+Photos)

-Roaring, announcing of its existence from a distance, visible from the main road, requiring no hiking or almost no hiking… And yet we almost missed Latourell Falls during our visit to the Columbia River Gorge, nestled in the northern section of Oregon.
+Roaring, announcing its existence from a distance, visible from the main road, requiring no hiking or almost no hiking… And yet we almost missed Latourell Falls during our visit to the Columbia River Gorge, nestled in the northern section of Oregon.

 Visit Latourell Falls, Oregon - Roads and Destinations